adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

  the sum of all roots should be zero by Viete’s formula (this sum should be the negative of the degree d − 1 coefficient) Viete sum = 1.045143821782786559e-19 ( it should be zero ) minimal distnce =7.939947e-01 between z1 = -0.300242590220120419 ; +0.624810533843826587 z2 = -1.000000000000000000 ; +1.000000000000000000

+real	0m5,223s
+user	0m5,207s
+sys	0m0,016s
 ```